 Build and Deploy

-Alvascience’s solution to build and deploy QSAR/QSPR regression models consists of two pieces of software: alvaModel and alvaRunner.
+Alvascience’s solution to build and deploy QSAR/QSPR regression and classification models consists of two pieces of software: alvaModel and alvaRunner.
 The latter is a software tool that allows you to apply the models, created using alvaModel, on a new set of molecules without the need of any other software tool, demonstrated in the picture below:

 This solution separates the training of the models from their deployment.
 Therefore, it allows you to deploy your models to other parties (e.g., if you want to make them available to prove their reproducibility) or to use models created by others (e.g., if you want to test a model described in a scientific paper).